Five ways Lee Iacocca contributed to the decline of Ford and Chrysler

 Iacocca was a champion of the Continental Mark series, which proved to be the first Lincoln to outsell a Cadillac.
 However, as production ramped up, Lincoln reportedly began to suffer from quality issues (go here for further discussion).

-One could argue that some of the cars Iacocca championed were “innovative,” such as the Mustang.
-However, none of them broke new ground when it came to engineering advances or major improvements in manufacturing quality and customer satisfaction.
-If anything, Ford backslid in all of those areas during the 1970s.
-Iacocca’s great strength was dressing up an aging product by responding to emerging trends — particularly with gimmicky styling and marketing.
+One could argue that some of those cars were “innovative,” such as the Mustang.
+However, none broke new ground when it came to advances in engineering or manufacturing quality.
+Iacocca’s strength was dressing up an existing platform by responding to emerging trends — particularly with gimmicky styling and marketing.

 1965 Ford Mustang